 This coverage will help pay for expenses related to notifying your customers, cover the cost of data monitoring services for affected customers as well as public relations costs.
 In addition, it will help with any legal defense expenses and settlements or judgments that arise from a lawsuit.

-Finding Affordable Self-Employed Insurance
+Finding Affordable Insurance for Self-Employed

 - Compare Your Coverage: Just like with your personal insurance, checking your business insurance policies on a regular basis can help save money.
 Gather quotes at least once a year and be sure you are comparing apples to apples when it comes to premiums and deductibles.